matthew-brett/pydagogue/curious_git.rst

    any git object, not just a commit.
 For example a tag can refer to a tree (directory listing) or blob (file) object, although in practice tags almost always refer to commits.
-.. [#bare-detail] The reason we need a bare repository for our backup goes deeper than the fact we do not need a working tree.
-We are soon going to do a ``push`` to this backup repository.
-The ``push`` has the effect of resetting the position of a branch (usually ``master``) in the backup repo.
-   Git is very reluctant to set a branch position in a remote repository with a working tree, because the new branch position will not not match the existing content of the working tree.
-Git could either leave the remote working tree out of sync with the new branch position, or update the remote working tree by doing a checkout of the new branch position, but either thing would be very confusing for someone trying to use the working tree in that repository.
-So, by default git will refuse to ``push`` a new branch position to a remote repository with a working tree, giving you a long explanation as to why it is refusing, and listing things you can do about it.
-You can force git to go ahead and do the push, but it is much safer to use a bare repository.

 .. include:: links_names.inc
 .. include:: working/object_names.inc